FormidableLabs/victory-docs/src/screens/guides/components/brush-and-zoom/ecology.md

 ReactDOM.render(<App/>, mountNode)
 ```

-`VictoryBrushContainer` may be used with any Victory component that works on an x, y coordinate system.
+`VictoryBrushContainer` may be used with any Victory component that works on an x-y coordinate system.
 Brushing behavior may be limited to the x or y dimensions with the `dimension` prop, and the selected
 area may be styled, or even replaced with a custom component.